VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies: Conclusion

-Despite the large diversity in galaxy morphology and structure, each galaxy with well-ordered stellar rotation exhibits a population of radially-biased, inner halo stars overlapping in energy with disc stars (Figure~\ref{fig:phasespace} and Figure~\ref{fig:vrvphi}).
-We detect this kinematic GSE-like population with similar magnitude in all merger scenarios, whether we enhance the $z\approx2$ merger to become a major event or diminish it into a minor event, at odds with common interpretations linking GSE-like features to a single radially-biased collision.
+Despite the large diversity in galaxy morphology and structure, each galaxy with well-ordered stellar rotation exhibits a population of radially biased, inner halo stars overlapping in energy with disc stars (Figure~\ref{fig:phasespace} and Figure~\ref{fig:vrvphi}).
+We detect this kinematic GSE-like population with similar magnitude in all merger scenarios, whether we enhance the $z\approx2$ merger to become a major event or diminish it into a minor event, at odds with common interpretations linking GSE-like features to a single radially biased collision.

-Furthermore, we show, for all merger mass ratios, stars within these GSE-like features have similar median peaks in ages (Figure~\ref{fig:radialstarsSFR}), $\feh$ (Figure~\ref{fig:radialstarsFeH}), and overlapping two-dimensional chemo-dynamical distributions (Appendix~\ref{app:extradata}).
+Furthermore, we show, for all merger mass ratios, stars within these GSE-like features have similar median peaks in ages (Figure~\ref{fig:radialstarsSFR}), $\feh$ (Figure~\ref{fig:radialstarsFeH}), and overlapping 2D chemodynamical distributions (Appendix~\ref{app:extradata}).
 This demonstrates that the existence and magnitude of a GSE-like population does not directly and causally relate to the mass ratio of a single, early merger at $z\approx2$, cautioning studies that aim to reconstruct the properties of an assumed single progenitor from $z=0$ chemodynamical data.

 To identify the source of such degenerate signatures between multiple merger histories, we track back every GSE-like stars through the cosmological merger trees and pinpoint their origin.
 We find that halo stars on radial orbits at $z=0$ have diverse origins, originating from a mixture of \textit{in-situ} and \textit{ex-situ} subpopulations with overlapping chemodynamical distributions (Figure~\ref{fig:radialstarsFeH}; see also \citealt{Grand2020, Orkney2022GSEDouble}).